mkvlrn/eslint-config/readme.md

 It also bundles ALL `dependencies` (that should be `peerDependencies`) but since an [ESLint flat config is still so far away](https://github.com/eslint/eslint/issues/13481), everything is installed as `devDependencies`.

+## why

+Convenience.
+Not having to juggle packages left and right before using eslint is a far away dream, but we can hack it today.

 ## install

 ```bash